puls-lab/phoeniks/README.md

 # phoeniks

+*This project is licensed under the terms of the GNU General Public License v3.0 or later.*

-ALPHA-RELEASE (Test at your own risk)
+## ALPHA-RELEASE (Test at your own risk)

 **phoeniks** stands for **P**ULS **h**ands-**o**n **o**ptimized **e**xtraction **o**f $\textbf{n}-\textbf{i}\cdot \textbf{k’s}$